southohious-cloud/PortfolioTools/README.md

 ---

-This page introduces the full Clarity-Engine Ecosystem and explains how the public and private components fit together.
-The ecosystem is built around three pillars that work together to support clarity, automation, and structured decision-making.
+This page introduces the full Clarity‑Engine Ecosystem and shows how the public and private components work together as a unified architecture.
+The system is organized into three pillars, each serving a distinct role in supporting clarity, automation, and structured decision‑making.

 ---